bogzbonny/yeehaw/_TODO.md

               minimized itself it should be able to reorient the locations of the other panes if need be.

-01. menu_test seems to not select the final final sub menu (hi in diner)
-    - NOT due to 9bdebc2 (HEAD -> main, origin/main) made external mouse events relative
-01. right click menu is way to large in widget_test
-    - NOT due to 9bdebc2 (HEAD -> main, origin/main) made external mouse events relative

 30. reorient minimized window in the parent when there is a resize.
      - for instance if the minimized windows used the entire bottom